-- Releasing brown fat tissue – This type of fat has a sole purpose of producing heat.
-Once released into the body it spurs on calorie burn which in-turn creates a warmer body climate.
+- Releasing brown fat tissue – This type of fat has the sole purpose of producing heat.
+Once released into the body it spurs on calorie burn which in turn creates a warmer body climate.

 Here’s what science has to say:

-Guys were exposed to colder temperature for only 3 hours.
+Guys were exposed to colder temperatures for only 3 hours.
 This resulted in an additional 250 calories being used to keep warm.
 23

 Turn down your thermostat or whack up the aircon and get your body burning extra calories without effort.